chuckstack/chuckstack.github.io/src-ls/tool-incus.md

 - where the server is located - anywhere in the world (from closet to data center)
 - the size and features of the server

 To see how much power for a given price you can derive from a single cloud server, look at the [PhoenixNAP bare metal cloud](https://phoenixnap.com/bare-metal-cloud) pricing and availability.
 Then compare the cost to AWS.
-AWS is approximately 4x the cost for computing and storage.
+AWS is approximately 3x+ the cost for similar compute and storage capabilities.

 ### Cluster Virtualization